Designing for customer’s search behavior, or how to optimize the store for each of 6 patterns of information seeking

 And just like the customer is monitoring the products, store administrator, in his turn, might be interested in monitoring his customers, in particular – abandoned carts.
 On one hand, it can give a hint whether the checkout workflow is convenient enough for customers.
 On the other hand, it allows to recover potentially lost sales if something goes wrong.
 That’s why there are more and more stores which use abandoned carts reminders.

 Okay, you have found the item, and generally you like it.
 Yet, you’re not 100% sure if this is exactly what you need: is it really better than others?
 What differentiates it from the others alike?
 You want to compare it with other products in the store, side by side, step by step.
-And
+And the more specifications alike products have (display, battery life, capacity, cameras, dimensions and weight etc) the more important is to give your customers a convenient comparison tool, which is available out of the box in X-Cart Platinum.

 Tony Russell-Rose& Stephann Makri describe it as “generating independent insight by interpreting patterns within a data set”.
 Actually this is the step when your customer forms his own opinion about this product.
 This is a mental process you can’t intrude in, but several reviews of the customers who purchased this product before and rated it as ‘excellent’ may become a very fertile ground for positive attitude.